Why Philosophy Is Making a Comeback in Business Strategy

 In an era marked by rapid technological advancements, economic volatility, and shifting societal values, businesses are increasingly turning to philosophy to navigate complex challenges.
 This resurgence prompts a critical question: why is philosophy making a comeback in business strategy?
 The answer lies in the need for ethical frameworks, purposeful leadership, and long-term resilience.

-The relentless pursuit of profit has often led to ethical lapses and societal distrust.
-Philosophical principles offer a counterbalance, emphasizing values such as integrity, fairness, and social responsibility.
-For instance, philosopher David Rodin’s work with organizations highlights the importance of ethical decision-making in building trust and accountability within teams. ft.comft.com
+The relentless pursuit of profit has often led to ethical lapses and growing public distrust.
+To counter this, philosophical principles offer a valuable balance.
+They emphasize integrity, fairness, and social responsibility.
+For example, philosopher David Rodin’s work with organizations shows how ethical decision-making builds trust and accountability within teams.

 Navigating Uncertainty with Philosophical Thinking